 AWS DynamoDB¶

-The displayed Metrics for AWS DynamoDB include throughput capacity units, latency, concurrent connections, and read/write throughput, etc. These Metrics reflect the performance and scalability of DynamoDB when handling large-scale data storage and accesses.
+The displayed metrics of AWS DynamoDB include throughput capacity units, latency, concurrent connections, and read/write throughput, which reflect the performance and scalability of DynamoDB in handling large-scale data storage and access.

 Configuration¶